ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

    prospector esmvaltool/diag_scripts/your_diagnostic/your_script.py

-In addition to prospector, we also use `flake8 <https://flake8.pycqa.org/en/latest/>`_ to automatically check for obvious bugs and easy to fix formatting mistakes.
+In addition to prospector, we also use `flake8 <https://flake8.pycqa.org/en/latest/>`_ to automatically check for obvious bugs and formatting mistakes.

 When you make a pull request, adherence of the Python development best practices is checked in two ways: